The Master Plan Process

 The Limited Park Development Area & Primary Building Envelope

-This constitutes what we term the main park entrance, compound, and staging area for the park.
+This constitutes what we term the main park entrance, compound, and staging area for the Preserve.
 The main entrance at 3000 Porter Creek Road will be accessed on a tree-lined gravel road over a new bridge across Porter Creek.
 The limited park development area encompasses approximately 4.6 acres on the south side of Porter Creek, and includes the existing central corrals, stables, covered riding arena, and the ¾-acre Life Estate of Bill Cresta, whose family has lived on the property for many decades.
 The Tubbs Fire of 2017 destroyed three residential structures, but the Cresta Residence and covered riding arena were unscathed.
 The main compound area is currently leased to Equi-Ed, which is a therapeutic equestrian program serving a variety of individuals with special needs.
 This area could be used for overflow parking, paths and trails, picnic tables, benches and related amenities.

 The primary building envelope consists of approximately 14 acres and lies to the south and west of the limited park development area.
 Allowable uses and facilities include parking, restrooms, visitor serving buildings, indoor environmental education, camping, picnicking, staging areas, and two residential structures for staff and caretaker housing.